joshbegley/nyt-latest/README.md

 **Meet the New Owners of the Wu-Tang Clan’s One-of-a-Kind Album**\
 `The government sold “Once Upon a Time in Shaolin” to satisfy a judgment against its first owner, Martin Shkreli.
-The buyers?
-A collective called PleasrDAO that paid $4 million.`\
+It ended up with a collective called PleasrDAO that paid an intermediary $4 million.`\
 https://nytimes.com/2021/10/20/arts/music/wu-tang-clan-once-upon-a-time-in-shaolin.html?searchResultPosition=1

 **Your Favorite Children’s Books**\